chandrunarayan/idmd/lessons/week1/readme.md

      * `owenprendergast`
      * `eliweise`
   * [Then create your first Sketch with these instructions](https://p5js.org/get-started/#sketch)
+  * Save your sketch - we will upload this sketch to Github later

 ## Goals
 * Learn about the course and your classmates